microsoft/ML-For-Beginners/2-Regression/2-Data/README.md

 > Pumpkins seem very hard to weigh consistently

 Digging into the original data, it's interesting that anything with `Unit of Sale` equalling 'EACH' or 'PER BIN' also have the `Package` type per inch, per bin, or 'each'.
-Pumpkins seem to be very hard to weigh consistently, so let's filter them out by selecting only pumpkins with the string 'bushel' in their `Package` column.
+Pumpkins seem to be very hard to weigh consistently, so let's filter them by selecting only pumpkins with the string 'bushel' in their `Package` column.

 1. Add a filter at the top of the file, under the initial .csv import: